bufbuild-ru/docs/docs/bsr/csr/manage-schemas/index.md

 You create subjects within the BSR's Confluent Schema Registry by annotating messages with a custom option that identifies the instance and subject name.The subject is claimed by the module that contains the annotated message, preventing use of that subject by other modules.
 It's an error to annotate multiple messages in a module with the same instance and subject name.

-::: tip NoteAll references to buf.example.com below should be replaced with the hostname for your private BSR instance.
+::: tip All references to buf.example.com below should be replaced with the hostname for your private BSR instance.

 :::

 1. Add a dependency on the [bufbuild/confluent](https://buf.build/bufbuild/confluent) managed module to your Buf workspace's [`buf.yaml`](../../../configuration/v2/buf-yaml/#deps) file.

-    ```yaml
+    ```yaml{6}
     version: v2
     modules:
       path: /path/to/local/directory
       name: buf.example.com/demo/analytics
     deps:
-      - buf.example.com/bufbuild/confluent // [!code highlight]
+      - buf.example.com/bufbuild/confluent
     ```

 2. Run [`buf dep update`](../../../reference/cli/buf/dep/update/) to verify and lock the dependency.